-Given at the end of the school year to one boy and one girl from each grade for their outspoken and steadfast faith in God while living a life of Godly character.
+Given to one boy and one girl from each grade for their outspoken and steadfast faith in God while living a life of Godly character.

 5.9.2.
 Grade 8 - Aslan Award

 This award is given at the end of the school year to one student who has completed grades 6-8 at Calvary Christian Academy and who has most closely achieved the stated scholastic goals of Calvary Christian Academy.
 This student will have demonstrated academic, spiritual, and social excellence while living a life of Godly character.
 This is the highest honor given to a CCA student.